navinlabcode/Copykat_python/README.md

 CopyKAT-Python is a Python reimplementation of the [CopyKAT](https://github.com/navinlabcode/copykat) workflow for inferring large-scale copy number alterations (CNAs) from single-cell RNA-seq data.
 It reproduces the core CopyKAT strategy while improving scalability, usability, and integration with modern `AnnData`/`Scanpy` pipelines.

+## Why CopyKAT-Python?

+The original CopyKAT-R package is widely used for distinguishing aneuploid tumor cells from diploid normal cells using scRNA-seq data.
+Recurring practical limitations include:

+- Long runtimes, with reports of >1 hour for ~8,000 cells
+- Inability to handle very large datasets (hundreds of thousands to millions of cells) due to hierarchical clustering limits

 **Highlights:**

 - Identical core parameters as CopyKAT-R with convenient Python improvements